mkenney/docker-devenv/README.md

 on the host at `/oracle/product/latest/network/admin/tnsnames.ora` it will be copied to the same location inside the container.
 This should be enough to automate connecting to oracle (sqlplus is installed in the container).
-If the connection fails, make sure the path to the wallet files take a look at `~/.oracle/network/admin/sqlnet.ora` and make sure the path to the wallet directory doesn't contain your username from the host machine.
+If the connection fails, make sure the path to the wallet files is correct.
-`$HOME/.oracle/network/wallet` will work for both the container and the host.
+Take a look at `~/.oracle/network/admin/sqlnet.ora` and make sure the path doesn't contain your username from the host machine. `(DIRECTORY = $HOME/.oracle/network/wallet)` will work for both the container and the host.

 ## Installed apt-get packages